packetlost/node-js2cuda/README.md

 Translates js code to cuda and launches on GPU.

-This version is still for private developers, not for using.
-Beta version for others is coming soon.
+API description is coming soon.
 Be aware.